 Kenshin hesitated no longer, vaulting himself off the low ledge to land effortlessly onto the soft bank.
 His wings retracted and disappeared, the shape-shifting abilities of her lover's race never failing to awe her.
 It no longer surprised her, however, as she had come to realize just how in touch Kenshin and his people were with the forest.
 Kenshin was one with his land- there was no reason why he shouldn't take on some of the traits belonging to the creatures he protected.

 He stripped of sandals and breechcloth as he went, slowly making his way toward her.
 She heard the faint splashing sound accompanying his entrance into the water and a moment later, warm fingers curled around her chin, tilting her face toward him.

 Golden eyes met blue, strong arms encasing her as he pulled her tightly against him.
+He nuzzled her neck, rough hands slowly skimming up her back, sending heated shivers down her spine.
+His lips were against her throat in soft ministrations, warm breath brushing against sensitive skin as he gently exhaled.
 "Am I welcome, Kaoru?"